Learning an instrument at any age is highly recommended. However, instrumental and piano practice tips for adults are different to children.

 Perhaps intersperse your scales between clapping some rhythms or playing a few bars slowly.
 You could focus on the articulation within a few bars or play your scales at different dynamic levels.

-I go into much more detail on this in my Learn the Secret to Effective Practice Course.
+I go into much more detail on this in my book Play Music Better.

 Don’t just Work on the Pitch and Rhythms.